DataLayerHost/txms-server/README.md

 - GET `/info`: Info
 - GET `/ping`: Ping

-## Expected stream
+## Anticipated Stream

-We have expectations to get Json stream, for example:
+We anticipate receiving a Json stream, such as:

 ```json
 {